Treat the special person in your life to a vegan breakfast in bed.

 Vegan french toast

 A few years ago, I would make french toast every week.
 When we started cutting down our sugar intake it became less often, and when we started cutting animal products from our diet it became pretty much non-existent.
-I didn’t even notice, because I was so busy exploring new foods and bringing them to the children.
+I didn’t even notice, because I was so busy exploring new foods.
 I never would have thought to use banana!
 My youngest doesn’t love banana so the chances of him eating it would be slim, but I bet the rest of us would love to try this.

 Oh my.
 These Apple Pie overnight oats are as wholesome as they are delicious.
 I’m always looking for an excuse to get more oats into my diet and this just might be it.
 The recipe calls for 1 cup of milk (or unspecified type), but I would probably use a little bit more if you’re warming up the oats in the morning.
 From experience, soya; cashew and oat milks all work well in overnight oats.